 - Pros: The shoes has a high laced tongue for added support.
 Costumers state that the shoe is breathable and lightweight.

 - Cons: Some customers state that the heel sits a little low.
 Some customers state that the mesh is a little fragile.

 - Best For: This hiking shoe seems well suited for a warmer, wetter climate.
-With the removable insole and mesh upper water would drain well, and airflow would aid in keeping feet cooler and dryer.
-The insole would add good stability and the M Select WET GRIPS suggest water exposure.
+With the removable insole and mesh, upper water would drain well, and airflow would aid in keeping feet cooler and dryer.
+The insole would add good stability and the M Select WET GRIPS to suggest water exposure.
 This is also the lightest shoe on the list.
 This shoe would work well on established trails with water exposure.

 Women’s MQM Flex

 The Women’s MQM Flex GORE-TEX shoe is composed of a mesh and TPU upper.
 It has a traditional lace closure.
 A breathable mesh lining allows for airflow and a removable footbed aids in cleaning and drying.
 The FLEXconnect™ dual-directional flex-groove EVA midsole adds agility and the Merrell Air Cushion in the heel helps with shock absorption and stability.
 An M Select™ GRIP outsole is added to aid in grip and traction.
 The shoe is available in 4 colors.

 - Pros: Customers state that the shoe offers good support.

 - Cons: Some customers state that the shoes are wide in the shoe box.

 - Alternatives: Addias Terrex Swift